MozillaZine

 Making Thunderbird behave differently

-You should also consider whether configuring your profile to store the mail directories and/or Local Folders directory outside of the profile or on a file share, or using the profile manager to create shortcuts to multiple profiles might meet your needs.
+- Configure your profile to store the mail directories and/or the Local Folders directory outside of the profile, for example on a file share.

 New window by double clicking on folder